 The Department of Interactive Media prepares students to be critical thinkers in a continually evolving field that requires interdisciplinary, theoretical, and application knowledge in the design, development, and production of interactive media.
 There are three majors in this discipline:

 The Animation major is ranked as one of the best in the Midwest.
 Students learn many different styles of animation and emerge with a diverse knowledge of the field that can lead to a career in a variety of media outlets.
 Scott Cavanah is the advisor and coordinator for the Animation major.
 His office is GCC 133A and he can be contacted at email@example.com.

 The Interactive Media program offers a minor to assist students interested in expanding their knowledge in the dynamic world of multimedia design and development.
-It focuses on new media technologies in creative production of multiple forms of interactive digital media.
+It focuses on new media technologies and theories in creative production of multiple forms of interactive digital media.
 The minor requires 21 hours to complete.

 The Game Design Minor is currently available to Computer Science and Computer Information Systems Majors.
 The minor contributes to the engagement of users through a highly popular form of interactive media.
-The Minor focuses on the development of games, including gameplay, storytelling and concepting, visual and audio media, and team work among artists, programmers, and storytellers.
+The Minor focuses on the development of games, including gameplay, storytelling and concepting, visual and audio media, and teamwork among artists, programmers, and storytellers.
 With the explosion of growth in the game industry, this Minor will allow students to develop skills in the growing fields of both traditional games and non-traditional interactive design positions.